sahasrarjn/cs725-2022-assignment/README.md

 - Submit the `<your_roll_number>.tar.gz` file.

- ## Resources for Python (useful for beginners and those who've seen some Python before)
+ ## Resources for Python (useful for both beginners and those with some Python background)
  (Reach out to the TAs if you need more resources/pointers)
  - [Intro to Python by Brandon Rohrer](https://end-to-end-machine-learning.teachable.com/p/201-time-tools/)
  - [Learn Python in Y Minutes](https://learnxinyminutes.com/docs/python/)